 Don’t panic if you’re not sleeping enough

-It’s important to understand that even though these guidelines exist, you shouldn’t panic if you don’t always get that optimum amount.
+Even though these guidelines exist, try not to panic if you don’t always get that optimum amount.

 For example, if you’ve worked out that your golden number of hours sleep is exactly 8, then the temptation will be to start worrying when you only get 7.

 The reality is that most people can function well with less sleep from time to time.